firdous-ab/CSS-Grid-and-flexbox-tutorial/README.md

 # CSS-Grid-and-flexbox-tutorial
-this is a practice for CSS grid layout
+This is my assignment for CSS grid and flexbox layout